 - Hypertrophy: Hammer curls help increase bicep size.

-- Strength & Endurance: Dumbbell hammer curls allow the muscle to be under tension for a longer period than when performing barbell bicep curls, increasing muscle endurance and making you stronger.
+- Strength & Endurance: Dumbbell hammer curls allow the muscle to be under tension for a longer period than when performing barbell bicep curls.
+This increases muscle endurance and makes your biceps stronger.

 - Strong Wrists and Grip: Hammer curls improve wrist stability and strengthen your grip, much needed when lifting heavy and engaging in other compound moves.

 - Safety: Another positive is that your wrists and elbows are less likely to be strained as it’s a more controlled movement.

 - Simplicity: The Hammer Curl is a straightforward and simple movement.
-You just need a pair of dumbbells.
+All you need is just a pair of dumbbells.

 How to Do Dumbbell Hammer Curls

 - Stand with your feet shoulder-width apart with your knees slightly bent

 - Grab a pair of dumbbells and hold them with a neutral grip so that your palms face your body and the dumbbells hang down at your sides.
-This is what differentiates dumbbell bicep curls with hammer curls, where your palms face forward
+The grip is what differentiates dumbbell bicep curls from hammer curls.

-- Slowly flex at the elbows and curl the weights up while keeping your upper arms steady and your elbows close to your body
+- Keep your upper arms steady and your elbows close to your body.

-- Pause for a second at the top and lower the dumbbells to the initial position in a controlled manner
+- As you inhale, lower the dumbbells to the initial position in a controlled manner.